pgdr/talks/kraftig/talk.md

 # The Art of Unix Programming

-> Those who do not understand Unix are condemned to reivent it, poorly.
+> Those who do not understand Unix are condemned to reinvent it, poorly.

 -- Henry Spencer